kfarrelly/final2/avoiding_common_attacks.md

 When creating this dapp, security was on the forefront of my mind.
 Knowing that a factory contract, or generator, needs to be secure in its implemwentation, I knew security was important.
 With that in mind, I made quite a few choices to protect the smart contract in multiple ways, and below are a few of the attack vectors I have addressed with my design.

-First and foremost, the main Generator contracts needs to be able to generate ERC-721s reliably, and securely.
-This means I need to use a secure standard for my ERC721 standard.
-Using OpenZeppelin was a no-brainer, their contracts are the industry standard.
-So I went with zeppelin for the 721 contract standards and the erc 20 standards as well.
-Simply importing them was too easy to resist.
-After that was handled, the only issue was ensuring the generator was secure.

- Secondly, the generator needed to properly interact with another contract so as to not create any issues for the users.
-One of the ways
- I choose to secure the Generator was using safemath library.
-Zeppelin uses these libraries as well, but I specifically ran into an overflow issue by having my front end send malicious code to the contract.
-Therefore safemath was very important in reverting transactions that could be malicious in nature and easy to deploy.

- Also, standard ownership libraries and a variant conditional library was used to allow for modifiers of any nature.
-In reality, the smart contract is only version 0.5 and will be updated in the coming months with more abilities,  so those conditionals will really help securing it in the future.

- I'll  be adding version control and the ability to update the contract, but for now, I do not know the design structure of the finished product, so I can't put up an upgradeable manager yet, although its on the way!

- The event firing, creation of tokens, and handling of error is all done via design of the `createERC721()` function.
+First and foremost, the event firing, creation of tokens, and handling of error is all done via design of the `createERC721()` function.
 The first act is the contract creation that if fails, will stop before anything is done.
+This protects against re-entrancy attacks.

+Using safemath Libraries, as well as modifiers, and open zeppelin standards protects against the following:
+ - Safemath helps with overflow issues.
+Specifically I could call an over with my front end very easily, and that was a bug I found very early.
+Therefore safemath was a must.
+ - Open Zeppelin due to how secure its known to be.
+ - Pre and post variant modifiers for later in the design when  the generator has more functionality.

+ Adding a mint() function to the ERC721 from zeppelin for the owner of the contract which wasn't included.
+This was done via only calling the standard `_mint()` that is only internal.
+That way I didn't need to trust my own code to mint a new token, but instead rely on the trusted zeppelin code.